fairhopeweb/docs-4/technical/component-libraries/2-component-json-api.md

     // A longer description of the component "description": "an html <button /> tag",

-    // a collection of properties that can be set from the builder "props": {
+    // A collection of properties that can be set from the builder "props": {

-      // some example properties - see below for property definitions
+      // Some example properties - see below for property definitions
-      // these keys should correspond to writeable properties, exposed by
+      // These keys should correspond to writeable properties, exposed by
       // your component
       "contentText": "string",
       "contentComponent": "component",